4 Lessons I learned from Hurricane Matthew

 Lesson 3: Two-point slings are worth their weight in gold

-While single-point slings are great for tactical stuff, and freeing up a hand for using a sidearm or manipulating light switches, total hand-free retention of a long-gun is much preferable.
+While single-point slings are great for tactical stuff and freeing up a hand for using a sidearm or manipulating light switches, total hand-free retention of a long gun is much preferable.
 Why not simply get a pistol and a good holster?
 Well, first off, you should have that already.
-But, if a mob of looters were to show up at your home, would you feel safer with a 9mm Glock and, at best, 17+1 rounds of ammo, or an AR-15 with 30 rounds in a regular magazine?
-Keep in mind the AR has longer range, is much easier to shoot accurately, and can be used as a club in a pinch.
+But, if a mob of looters was to show up at your home, would you feel safer with a 9mm Glock and, at best, 17+1 rounds of ammo, or an AR-15 with 30 rounds in a regular magazine?
+Keep in mind the AR has a longer range, is much easier to shoot accurately, and can be used as a club in a pinch.

 On a plus side, if you live out in the sticks like me, having a carbine or rifle on your back can act as a great deterrent to criminals of opportunity.
 Not every looter will be a hardened bad-ass, many could just be desperate people.

-Regardless of how you feel about firearms as a deterrent, having the ability to carry it with you all day while still keeping both hand free is invaluable.
+Regardless of how you feel about firearms as a deterrent, having the ability to carry your rifle with you all day while still keeping both hands free is invaluable.

 The first part of this is obvious: if you need a loaded magazine in total darkness, you’re already screwed yourself.
 I personally like to keep three 30-round STANAG magazines loaded for either my X95 or my SIG 516 within arm’s reach.
-Three loaded-mags is enough to deal with anything short of a fire team charging your house, but is light enough to store in cargo pockets.
+Three loaded mags are enough to deal with anything short of a fire team charging your house but are light enough to store in cargo pockets.

-The day after the storm left our area, word came down from other houses that suspicious people were wondering through backyards dressed in winter clothing in the middle of a tropical storm.
+The day after Hurricane Matthew left our area, word came down from other houses that suspicious people were wandering through backyards dressed in winter clothing in the middle of a tropical storm.
 This is where the second part of this lesson comes into play.

 Identifying a possible threat, and distinguishing it from dumb kids is next to impossible at night without some form of illumination.
 This is why it’s important to keep both a simple, crappy flashlight for non-crucial lighting, like navigating your home to reach the bathroom — and a second, high-powered flashlight to ID intruders on your property.
 In both these cases, you’ll need batteries.
 So don’t waste the tac-light batteries on taking a leak, save those for, “bumps in the night”.